 I got out of the bed and bolted the window.
 Then a smile broke on my face as I reflected on my dream.
 I could have talked to him, for at least a few minutes.
 Being a lucid dreamer meant that it was possible, even though in a dream.

 But then I realized that in whatever way the dream was bound to end abruptly, in the same manner.
 For Ernest Hemingway was not known for his social skills.
 And he was just a manifestation of my subconsciousness which knew this attribute of his.

-He was so absorbed in his work, that one time he thought of hiring a hideous looking man to sit outside his house and scare away all of his visitors by impersonating as Ernest Hemingway.
+Then I remember reading about him a few days back.
+The article said that he was so absorbed in his work, that one time he thought of hiring a hideous looking man to sit outside his house and scare away all of his visitors by impersonating as Ernest Hemingway.

 Still, a feeling of regret filled my heart, for it would have been an interesting conversation.
 With this thought I went back to my bed and closed my eyes hoping that dream continue from where I left off.
 This didn’t happen.